tomimelo/steam-explorer/README.md

 <!-- USAGE EXAMPLES -->
-## Usage
+# Usage

-You may then import the `SteamExplorer` class into your project.
+You may then import `SteamExplorer` into your project.

 ```js
 // ES Modules